Paulius Valinskas: Early career

-During the 2015–16 season with BC Žalgiris-2, Valinskas won the National Basketball League silver medals losing to BC Sūduva in the final.
+During the 2015–16 season with BC Žalgiris-2, Valinskas won the National Basketball League silver medals after losing to BC Sūduva in the final.
 He averaged 14.5 points and 3.2 assists in 29 minutes of action and got the 2015–16 Most Improved Player Award.

 Professional career

 After a breakout season with Žalgiris-2, Valinskas was invited into the main Žalgiris team in the summer of 2016.
 During his first two years, he saw little playing time.
 In the 2017–18 season, he averaged 4.7 points in the LKL and 2.8 points in the Euroleague.
-On November 3, 2017, during an away game against CSKA Moscow, Valinskas scored a career high 11 points, making 3 of his 4 three-pointers.
+On 3 November 2017, during an away game against CSKA Moscow, Valinskas scored a career high 11 points, making 3 of his 4 three-pointers.

-On August 6, 2018, Valinskas was loaned to Lietkabelis Panevėžys.
+On 6 August 2018, Valinskas was loaned to Lietkabelis Panevėžys.
 In 55 games played during the season (both in the LKL and the Champions League), Valinskas averaged 11.9 points, 3.3 assists and 2.6 rebounds, shooting 46% from the field overall.

-On August 2, 2019, he went on loan to French club Orléans Loiret Basket of the LNB Pro A.
+On 2 August 2019, he went on loan to French club Orléans Loiret Basket of the LNB Pro A.

-On August 12, 2021, Valinskas signed with Okapi Aalst of the Belgian BNXT League.
+On 12 August 2021, Valinskas signed with Okapi Aalst of the Belgian BNXT League.

-On August 4, 2022, he signed a two-year contract for FMP of the Basketball League of Serbia and the ABA League.
+On 4 August 2022, Valinskas signed a two-year contract for FMP of the Basketball League of Serbia and the ABA League.
+On 13 April 2023, he mutually parted ways with the Serbian club.
+In 21 games played, he averaged 14.4 points, 1.8 rebounds and 4.7 assists per game.

+On 9 September 2023, Valinskas returned to Lietkabelis Panevėžys for a third stint, signing a one-year contract.
+He parted ways with the club on 30 April 2024.

+On 12 July 2024, Valinskas was announced as the new player of KK Borac Mozzart.

+On 8 September 2025, Valinskas signed with Juventus Utena of the Lithuanian Basketball League (LKL).